The Napa Wine Project

 Piero’s brother Ludovico is also one of Italy’s most influential wine personalities.
 In 1981, in Bolgheri, he founded Ornellaia (incidentally used to be owned by Robert Mondavi Winery) and Masseto, and then later Tenuta di Biserno, in Bibbona home to his flagship and extremely limited production wine, Lodovico.

-In 1985 Piero Antinori invested a very small percentage into a partnership with Champagne Bollinger (also a small percentage) and United Kingdom based Whitbread who controlled the majority interest in this Napa Valley estate before selling to Allied-Lyons.
-Whitbread was primarily interested in growing Chardonnay and Cabernet Sauvignon here, but Antinori convinced them to plant Sangiovese, and lots of it, in fact at one point this site was home to the largest Sangiovese vineyard planting in the U.S. (well over 100 acres) and was estimated to hold 80% of the entire Sangiovese plantings in the country.
-Sangiovese planted on site was from a clone Antinori provided from Italy.
-Today much of the Sangiovese has been replanted to Cabernet Sauvignon.
+In 1985 Piero Antinori invested a small percentage into a partnership with Champagne Bollinger (also a small percentage) and United Kingdom based Whitbread who controlled the majority interest in this Napa Valley estate before selling to Allied-Lyons.
+Whitbread was primarily interested in growing Chardonnay and Cabernet Sauvignon, but Antinori convinced them to plant Sangiovese, and lots of it, in fact at one point this site was home to the largest Sangiovese vineyard planting in the U.S. (well over 100 acres) and was estimated to hold 80% of the entire Sangiovese plantings in the country.
+Sangiovese planted on site was from the Grosso clone Antinori provided from Italy.
+Today the Sangiovese, other than 2 blocks, has been replanted to Cabernet Sauvignon.

 Wine grapes were growing on the property before Prohibition but by in large the property was undeveloped.
 It was however a stop on the old stagecoach line (still marked today).
 For 15 years the property was leased to one of the partners; after the lease ended in 1993, the Antinori family bought out that partner and took over the vineyard and winery operations of Atlas Peak Vineyards.